Translating

 Section titled “Contributing translations back”We always welcome translation PRs against

-panel theme translations and plugin phrase translations.
+both panel theme translations and plugin phrase translations.

 For the panel, the practical path is to keep the default theme’s structure and only swap the visible text, so the PR is a clean diff.
 For the plugin, add your language entries inside the existing phrase blocks.